Research

 Working Papers

-“The many metaphors of silence: Conceptualizing global ‘non-issues’ as collaborative structures of silence” (under review).
+“The many metaphors of silence: Conceptualizing silence as a collaborative structure” (R&R w/ minor revisions).